 There are many animated dogs in pop culture, and their cartoonish appearance and goofy mannerisms often make it difficult to tell what breed they’re supposed to be.
 Pluto was also designed to share traits with several breeds, so it’s even more difficult to figure out what breed he is.
-However, he seems to be mostly a Bloodhound.
+However, Pluto was originally designed as a Bloodhound companion to Mickey Mouse.

 This guide fills in a few of the blanks about Pluto, his breed, and why he’s so popular.
 We also introduce you to the Bloodhound breed so you can understand why Pluto was designed the way he was.